palinalif/TomoriBot/help-commands-draft.md

 ---

 ## 💡 Pro Tips
-- Start with a preset (default or generated) as a foundation
+- Start with a persona (default or generated) as a foundation
 - Use `/teach attribute` for quick personality tweaks
 - Sample dialogues are powerful - use them for complex behaviors
 - Test changes by chatting - iterate until it feels right
-- Export your preset to back it up or share with other servers!
+- Export your persona to back it up or share with other servers!

 **Footer Text**: Ready to create?
-Start with `/preset generate` for AI assistance! • Learn more: `/help memory`
+Start with `/persona generate` for AI assistance! • Learn more: `/help memory`

 ---